intro

 Online Training Course

-The Online Search Committee Training available through CANVAS provides instruction and guidance for our faculty and staff search committees as they go through the process of attracting, assessing, and identifying an excellent and diverse faculty and staff workforce.
-Note that committees may serve in different capacities depending upon the charge from the supervisors.
-Committees may be referred to as search or selection committees, depending upon the purpose of the information shared.
+The Online Search Committee Training available through ElevatED provides instruction and guidance for our faculty and staff search committees as they go through the process of attracting, assessing, and identifying an excellent workforce.
+Note that committees may serve in different capacities depending upon the charge from the supervisor.

 All supervisors and search committee members should complete the online training before beginning the search process for any new hire.
 We hope you will find this training a valuable tool when performing this important service for the University.